livingshade/cilium-test/README.md

 `a + b` means that we use `a` as CNI and `b` as control plane.

-To reproduce the result, you should deploy each setting, and use `bash ./run.sh`.
+To reproduce the result, you should deploy each setting, and invoke `bash ./run.sh`.

 ## Functionalites